mathmaniac43/Kitchenator/README.md

 ## Operation

 In one terminal, run:
-> python kitchennet.py
+> python KitchenNet/kitchennet.py

 In another terminal, run:
-> python gestureClient.py
+> python theClients/gestureClient.py

-In yet another terminal, run:
+This script will update the gesture every second

-> python armClient.py
+In another terminal, run:

-... and so on until all your clients are active
+> python theClients/testClient.py
-What happens next will mak
+This script will keep querying the current gesture and print out the result